learningblockchaindottech/learningblockchaindottech/SEMINAR01.md

   - Amazon Cloud Workstation
   - Inexpensive Linux laptop which student has the option to purchase - bonus if this laptop is capable of running a Bitcoin full node when the student gets home
   - Raspberry Pi (downside is need for Keyboard, Monitor, Mouse... cheap laptop is probably better

+Notes/misc/ideas:

+Have students make a simple comit, push, pull request to the course git repo - perhaps adding their name to a roster.